mauriciopoppe/blog/site/content/notes/misc/productivity-skills.md

 [^1]: A mental context switch is an analogy of what an OS does under the hood to [share a single CPU among processes](https://en.wikipedia.org/wiki/Context_switch),
-      but applied to our day to day mental tasks, after all we only have 1 brain that's already multitasking with unconcious processes like perception or breathing.
+      but applied to our day to day mental tasks, after all we only have 1 brain that's already multitasking with unconscious processes like perception or breathing.